-BCT2770, Construction Estimating 3 hrs., 3 crs.
+BCT2770, Construction Estimating

 The basic principles and current practices employed in estimating building costs.
 The student learns to prepare material lists and to take off quantities of materials and labor hours from working drawings and specifications.
 Project cost estimates are prepared.